[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 COMPACT FLASH - Brand name for one type of digital camera's re-usable memory card on which images taken by the camera are stored.

 COMPLEMENTARY COLOR - A complementary color is one of a pair of primary or secondary colors that are in opposition to each other on a color wheel.
+Complementary colors display maximum contrast, one to the other.
 For pigmented colors, like paint, complementary color pairs include: orange opposed to blue, green opposed to red, and violet opposed to yellow.
 For the colors of light, complementary colors include: blue opposed to yellow, green opposed to magenta, and red opposed to cyan.
+CMYK complementary colors are cyan-red, magenta-green, and yellow-blue.

 COMPLEMENTARY METAL OXIDE SEMICONDUCTOR - See CMOS above.